vtexdocs/help-center-content/docs/tutorials/en/limit-purchases-to-a-payment-method-through-checkout-customization.md

 Another perhaps simpler way is to customize the Checkout so that the CSS will omit the means of payment for the UTM in question.

->❗ But remember that VTEX does not recommend customizing the Checkout, since SmartCheckout exists to maximize efficiency in the purchase closing flow.
+<div class="alert alert-danger">But remember that VTEX does not recommend customizing the Checkout, since SmartCheckout exists to maximize efficiency in the purchase closing flow.</div>